JasonZhuYL/HexFuture/readme.md

 ```bash
 Main_final.py
 ```
-This file is contains code that runs the functions within HexLibrary_final.py and package the data from sensors into JSON format.
+This file contains code that runs the functions within HexLibrary_final.py and package the data from sensors into JSON format.

 ```bash
 MQTT_final.py